courtesysoft/zerolith-preview/README.md

 Zerolith is designed around PHP's original execution and thought model instead, which is neither 'microservices' or 'a monolith'.
 Our best term for PHP is that it's
  'polylithic'.

 #2: Zerolith is designed from the start to have as close to zero as possible impact on performance.
 Early tests indicated it added 3% more computational load to a large vanilla PHP project, and it's been optimized since then.
-Considering the alternative is to use large frameworks that 5x the computational load,
+Spring-esque frameworks can add 500% overhead.

-So we call it Zerolith because it has virtually zero cpu/mem impact and imposed structure relative to it's competition.
+We call it Zerolith because it has virtually zero cpu/mem impact and imposed structure relative to it's competition.

 # How the hell is it so fast?